 Pet products are only allowed at GCM when they are the direct by-product of the primary agricultural product or practice.
+Vendors selling pet products must provide a valid Commercial Feed Distribution and Manufacturing License from their State Department of Agriculture.
 GCM reserves the right to limit the sale of pet products.